walidAbbassi/Practical-Design-Patterns-in-modern-cpp/Structural/Composite/README.md

 The pattern has structural purpose and applies to objects.

-### UML class diagram example for the Bridge Design Pattern.
+### UML class diagram example for the Composite Design Pattern.

  - Component - Component is the abstraction for leafs and composites.
 It defines the interface that must be implemented by the objects in the composition.
 For example a file system resource defines move, copy, rename, and getSize methods for files and folders.
  - Leaf - Leafs are objects that have no children.
 They implement services described by the Component interface.
 For example a file object implements move, copy, rename, as well as getSize methods which are related to the Component interface.